Experience an unforgettable 4,000NM sailing adventure with Wavy Immelman aboard the beautiful and well-equipped Atlantic '49.

 This trip includes a short anchorage in Lüderitz, Namibia, between Cape Town and St Helena Island.
 Lüderitz is a historic, slow-pace-of-life, Germanic provincial port-town of fishermen – full of rich history and a welcoming community.

 Life on the open Ocean!
-Navigation, Helming, Trimming all under the expert, patient tuition of Wavy – at the pace you need and the level you want.
+Navigation, Helming, and Trimming are all under the expert, patient tuition of Wavy – at the pace you need and the level you want.

-You can learn celestial navigation and Ocean sailing at night as well as having plenty of time to sit and absorb the majesty of the wide Atlantic Ocean.
+You can learn celestial navigation and Ocean sailing at night as well as have plenty of time to sit and absorb the majesty of the wide Atlantic Ocean.

-You will be a fully involved crew – which means taking turns to cook and clean as well as sailing.
+You will be a fully involved crew – which means taking turns cooking and cleaning as well as sailing.

 After exploring St Helena you will be preparing for the journey back.